dhruvikdhanani/CustomTabBar/README.md

 window?.makeKeyAndVisible()
 ```

 # Now Boommmmm & Run.
-Your one star give inspiration.
+Your one star give me a lot inspiration.

 - For More Info...
 Download Project and check all stuff configuration in AppDelegate